vearch/vearch/ROADMAP.md

 ## Vearch 0.2

-Following Vearch release schedule Vearch 0.2 will be released in October 2019.
+Vearch 0.2 will be released in October 2019.

 ### Search